 Licensed Clinical Social Worker (LCSW)

-3. Submit an application to the state of Virginia.
+3. Submit an LCSW application to the board.

 4. Take the ASWB clinical exam.

 After the board approves your LCSW application, they will grant permission for you to register for the ASWB clinical exam, which costs $260 (as of June 2020).
 This is a 170-question, multiple-choice test, and the board receives your scores within about two weeks of your test date.